 (Plus Additional 5% (non-remittable)5)

-From 9 May 2022 onwards, any transfer of residential property into a living trust will be subject to an ABSD rate of 35%.
+From 9 May 2022 onwards, any transfer of residential property into a living trust will be subject to an ABSD rate that is the same as entities.

 ABSD is to be rounded down to the nearest dollar, subject to a minimum duty of $1.

 1 Whether owned wholly, partially or jointly with others.

 2 An Entity means a person who is not an individual.
 It includes the following:

 - A trustee for a collective investment scheme when acting in that capacity,

 - A trustee-manager for a business trust when acting in that capacity

 - The partners of the partnership whether or not any of them is an individual, where the property conveyed, transferred or assigned is to be held as partnership property.

 3 Housing Developers refer to entities in the business of housing development (i.e. construction and sale of housing units) with respect to the subject property acquired.
 These include trustees for housing developers, which will continue to be subject to the same ABSD rate as Housing Developers.